vibhoothiiaanand/tina/README.md

 Team members should have knowledge of Text Mining, Natural Language Processing and Artificial Intelligence / Machine Learning.
 ## Datasets
 The datasets will include:
--       NGO reports
+* NGO reports
--       media articles
+* media articles
--       samples of witness statements
+* samples of witness statements

-The OTP will also provide
+The OTP will also provide corresponding sample results of the Entities and Relationship extraction process from the above mentioned sources.